Azure/azure-sdk-for-python/sdk/ai/azure-ai-projects/README.md

 #### Create Thread with Tool Resource

 In some scenarios, you might need to assign specific resources to individual threads.
 To achieve this, you provide the `tool_resources` argument to `create_thread`.
-In the following example, you create a vector storre and upload a file, enable an agent for file search using the `tools` argument, and then associate the file with the thread using the `tool_resources` argument.
+In the following example, you create a vector store and upload a file, enable an agent for file search using the `tools` argument, and then associate the file with the thread using the `tool_resources` argument.

 <!-- SNIPPET:sample_agents_with_resources_in_thread.create_agent_and_thread_for_file_search -->